Miah1k/git-intro-activity/activity.md

     **Staged**

     ```
+    names.txt
     ```

     **Unstaged**

     ```
+    movies.txt
     ```

     **Untracked**

     ```
+    food.txt
     ```

 1. If you run `git commit` what changes will be committed (***don't do it***)?

     ```
+    only the staged items will be included in the commit
     ```

 2. What command do you run to stage changes?

     ```
+    git add
     ```

 3. What command do you run to unstage changes?

     ```
+    git restore --staged
     ```

 Run the following commands: